Yoshi8765/GRN_Generate_Run/zack_kateka/README.md

 ## Main Folder

 ### GetModel.py
 Allows you to randomly generate a gene regulatory network that meets certain criteria.
-	Has functions for converting this network to an antimony string or to a CSV format that Biotapestry can read.
-Returns a tuple (antimony_string, biotapestry_string) and can also has an option to export this information to files in the working directory Relavent functions:
+Has functions for converting this network to an antimony string or to a
+CSV format that Biotapestry can read.
+Returns a tuple (antimony_string, biotapestry_string) and can also has an option to export this information to files in the working directory
+Relavent functions:
-		get_model()
+	* get_model()
-		convert_to_antimony()
+	* convert_to_antimony()
-		convert_to_biotapestry()
+	* convert_to_biotapestry()

 ### Biotapestry.py
 Contains the method 'convert_biotapestry_to_antimony' which is a convenience method for converting between the two formats.
 Since biotapestry does not store parameter values, you must provide these manually.

 ### RunModel.py
 Allows you to run a model (generated using GetModel.py) and generate "experimental" data from it.
 Can add noise to this data as well.

 ### change_biotapestry.py
 Has methods for automatically adding and removing connections in a gene network from a Biotapestry CSV format.
 Convenient for breaking gene network, or for trying out new possible connections in attempt to fix the broken network.
 Relevant Functions:
-		add_biotapestry() = adds the given connections to model remove_biotapestry() = removes the given connections from model
+	* add_biotapestry() = adds the given connections to model
+	* remove_biotapestry() = removes the given connections from model

 ### compare_biotapestry.py
 Compares two biotapestry CSV formats and outputs their differences.
 Might be useful for assessing how well students captured the true network at end of quarter

 ### run_experiments.py
 Given the csv from google forms, will parse through and run the correct experiments for each entry.
 Will update the team's money and send email with the csv of the experiment results to the student who filled the form.

 ### Other
-	assumptions.md = list of assumptions made about the true network when playing the game We tried to capture all the information we felt the students might need to fairly play the game
+* assumptions.md = list of assumptions made about the true network when playing the game.
+We tried to capture all the information we felt the students might need to fairly play the game
-	experiments.md = list of available experiments and pertubations, as well as their costs
+* experiments.md = list of available experiments and pertubations, as well as their costs

 ## Playing the Game folder

 ### data_analysis.py
 Used to make sense of experimental data.
 This includes parameter estimation, and probing for possible missing connections.

 ### the_game.py
 Plots current working model vs experimental data to help spot shortcomings in current model.
 Helps us manually decide which connections to consider, and which tests to order

 ### Other
-	what we think.md = describes the strategy we used while playing the game model_files = all the experimental data we bought
+* what we think.md = describes the strategy we used while playing the game
+* model_files = all the experimental data we bought